SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 To send new data to a sensor, POST name value pairs corresponding to the data fields to the ``/sensors/{sensorname}/data`` URL.

+Any fields marked as *required* must be provided, or an error will be returned.
 There is no need to provide a timestamp since it will be assigned by the server.
 Data posted to the system will be processed in real time.

+.. note:: When sending name value pairs that are not specified by the sensor's fields the server will save the data without a type.
+When adding a new field after sending this data WoTKit will make an attempt to cast the recorded data to the type specified by the new field.

 To send new data: